 ICT systems: the traditional target of cyber attacks causing essentially ‘virtual’ losses.

 Physical systems: Increasing numbers of physical services are being connected to the internet, from power stations through to smart meters in people's homes.
-Recent cyber attacks have caused actual physical damage.
+Cyber attacks can cause actual physical damage.

 Primary Characteristics of the Cyber Threat